 - 9. Crew Assistance: during the time a Race Leg is being raced, the race boats can be assisted by their crew to make any repairs on the boat and/or engine.
-The Crew Assistance during the race can be prohibited and will result in a DNF, this will have to be indicated in the Advance Program, in this case the only assistance to the race boats allowed is the coincidental assistance from the spectators and/or the Official / Sweep Boats. - 10.
-The Race Committee can postpone a day's race for 24 hours, if the weather conditions and / or river conditions are not adequate.
+The Crew Assistance during the race can be prohibited and will result in a DNF, this will have to be indicated in the Advance Program, in this case the only assistance to the race boats allowed is the coincidental assistance from the spectators and/or the Official / Sweep Boats. - The Race Committee can postpone a day's race for 24 hours, if the weather conditions and / or river conditions are not adequate.
 They will have to follow procedures indicated in Rule 309.01 and 309.02. - 11.
 Cancellation of a Leg: if a Race Leg is cancelled or part of a Racing Leg is cancelled due to safety issues, only the portions which have been raced, will be accounted for, for the total distance of the Marathon.
 It will be up to the Race Committee to determine if the Race Leg and/or the section which was or were cancelled, are to be run in other section of the river and/or other river and the time when it would be run.
-This will have to be communicated to all the Drivers and a pre-run time must be allowed.
+This will have to be Race Leg and/or the allowed.